-Table T1: Basic Information
+Table T1: Description

-The table has two parts, Clients and Portfolio and Portfolio at Risk, which show the development of key indicators from last month (Apr-14) to the current month (May-14).
-The month-on-month (MoM) difference is
+The table has two parts, Clients and Portfolio and Portfolio at Risk, which show the development of key indicators from last month (Apr-23) to the current month (May- 23).
+The month-onmonth (MoM) difference is shown in the last column; for clients and portfolios, increases are indicated by green arrows, and red arrows indicate decreases.
+For Portfolio at Risk, increases are indicated by red traffic lights and decreases by green traffic lights.

-Table T1
+Table T1: Usage